Many SaaS marketing leaders struggle with focusing their teams on OKRs. Here is a guide and a free template to help you implement and achieve...

 This was the first tool I got exposed to, about 7 years ago.
 I think it’s the most complete solution, but it’s also very expensive.
 At that time, my client chose to go with a cheaper solution.
 My perception is that the price can be warranted if you need all kinds of sophisticated enterprise features.
 But, my gut says you can find just as much for a better price with Weekdone.

-To summarize, my preference is to use a simple spreadsheet with the clients we typically work with, B2B SaaS Companies with revenues below $15M ARR.
+To summarize, my preference is to use a simple organizational tool such as a spreadsheet with the clients we typically work with, B2B SaaS Companies that are still in the early stages of their growth.
 If you get bigger, and OKRs become a fundamental instrument to “tie” the organization together, tools like Weekdone and Perdoo can be worth exploring.
 I don’t have experience with any other tools.

 - Marketing OKR Examples